QuantuMobileSoftware/multi_detectiion_SS/README.md

       raster_path - path to raster,
-      output_path - folder where to save output normalize - whether normalize raster ( if raster is not 8-bit - True) bands_order - order in which to get channels ( R, G, B needed) step - window size of crop for model input (default setting = 512)
+      output_path - folder where to save output normalize - whether normalize raster ( if raster is not 8-bit - True) bands_order - order in which to get channels ( R, G, B order is necessary) step - window size of crop for model input (default setting = 512)
 </pre>